 - A minimum of 2GB RAM for Mac or 3GB RAM for Windows 7/8/10 systems.
 Depending on individual configurations, you may need to install more than these minimums.

 - Optional: A second computer or Raspberry Pi for experimentation

 At least 2 weeks prior to the start of the program, you should contact the instructor and provide a list of the equipment you propose to use.
 If you have questions about any particular item, especially ones you might need to purchase, your instructor will be happy to review your selections and suggest options.

 Up to 12 units can be shared between the DigIn certificate and Master's degree.
-Up to 6 credits can be shared between the DigIn and Archives certificates.
-Credits cannot be triple-dipped, that is, shared among all 3 programs.
+Up to 6 units can be shared between the DigIn and Archives certificates.
+Units cannot be triple-dipped, that is, shared among all 3 programs.